-3.38 The 109A loudspeaker is designed for indoor installation (above 32°F) in the typical business office and not for high noise environments.
+The 109A loudspeaker is designed for indoor 3.43 installation (above 32°F).
+The power output of the speaker at low +V potentials is approximately 1/4-watt, and therefore, is intended for the typical business office and not for high noise environments.
 It has an effective range of about 30 feet; use facing speakers in a room of greater width.
 Be careful to locate loudspeakers so that feedback between them and nearby stations does not occur during paging; spacing of up to 60 feet between loudspeakers and stations may be required.
 Avoid mounting loudspeakers so that they are pointed directly at stations.
-Refer to Fig. 23 for typical loudspeaker installations.
-Install and connect the loudspeaker as follows:
+Refer to Fig. 25 for typical loudspeaker installations.
+Install and connect the loudspeaker as follows.

-The loudspeaker is normally connected into the 4A System by way of the 91A blocks associated with each primary set (Fig. 24).
-However, if the speaker is to be located remote from either primary, it can be connected by way of a 91A block cut into the system cabling (Fig. 24) or a 66-type block (Fig. 25).
+The loudspeaker is normally connected into the 4A System via the 91B blocks associated with each primary set (Fig. 26).
+However, if the speaker is to be located remote from either primary, it can be connected via a 91B block cut into the system cabling (Fig. 26) or a 66-type block (Fig. 27).
+A 91A connecting block (MD) removed from an older installation may also be used for paging connections (Fig. 28).

-(a) Early Model of 109A Loudspeaker
+(a) Early Model or 109A Loudspeaker:

-Attach the wall bracket assembly of each loudspeaker directly to a suitable wall surface or device box (Fig. 26).
+Attach the wall bracket assembly of each loudspeaker directly to a suitable wall surface or device box (Fig. 29).

 (2) Find out which DSS code is to be assigned to paging.
-Using inside wire, connect the loudspeaker(s) as shown in Fig. 24 or 25.
+Using inside wire, connect the loudspeaker(s) as shown in Fig. 26, 27, or 28.